luminus-framework/luminus/resources/public/md/deployment.md

 $ sudo apt-get install nginx
 ```

-Next, create a configuration file for the application such as `/etc/nginx/sites-available/myapp` and put the following settings there:
+Next, make a backup of the default configuration in `/etc/nginx/sites-available/default` and replace it with a custom configuration file for the application such as:

 ```
 server{
+  listen 80 default_server;
-  listen 0.0.0.0:80;
+  listen [::]:80 default_server ipv6only=on;
-  server_name mydomain.com www.mydomain.com;
+  server_name localhost mydomain.com www.mydomain.com;

   access_log /var/log/myapp_access.log;
   error_log /var/log/myapp_error.log;